joseck0510/CV/README.md

 - Built and worked within several teams to deliver business functions including sales, software product management, and customer services.

-- Worked with the Jamaican Council for Human Rights to draft constitutional appeals against the death  penalty and worked with the US Embassy to produce the annual State Department Human rights (Jamaica) review
+- Worked as an intern with the Jamaican Council for Human Rights to draft constitutional appeals against the death  penalty and worked with the US Embassy to produce the annual State Department Human Rights Report (Jamaica)

 ## Education

 - 2016  - Makers Academy - Full Stack Software Engineering bootcamp
 - 2012 - PRINCE2 Practitioner Certification

 #### Makers Academy (start_date to end_date)